araobp/spielzeug/README.md

 ```
  [Raspberry Pi]-------USB------------[Arduino]
 ```
 This is a standard way.
+I made [this sample code for Raspberry Pi](./misc/arduino/serial.go) and [this for Arduino](./misc/arduino/sketch_led_blink.ino) to confirm that this configuration works.

 ###Centralized control